Biomedical Engineering has enormous potential to make a positive impact on human health.

 - Tight integration of subjects ensures that you understand the business side of engineering applications.

 - Be empowered with strong technical skills, as well as the business skills to understand how organisations work.

-Biomedical engineers develop new drug therapies, study the electrical and mechanical activity of organs such as the brain, heart and muscle, build artificial organs, limbs, heart valves and bionic implants to replace lost function, and grow living tissues to replace failing organs.
+Biomedical engineers: develop new drug therapies; study the electrical and/or mechanical activity of organs such as the brain, heart, muscle and bone; build artificial organs, limbs, heart valves and bionic implants to replace lost function; develop orthopaedic devices to treat bone and joint conditions; and grow living tissues to replace failing organs.